Delta Air Lines Flight 1141: Crew

-The flight crew consisted of Captain Larry Lon Davis (age 48), First Officer Carey Wilson Kirkland (37); and Flight Engineer Steven Mark Judd (30).
-The cabin crew consisted of four flight attendants: Dixie Dunn (56); Diana George (40); Rosilyn Marr (43); and Mary O'Neill (57).
+The flight crew consisted of Captain Larry Lon Davis (48), First Officer Carey Wilson Kirkland (37), and flight engineer Steven Mark Judd (30).
+Captain Davis was a highly experienced pilot, with a total of approximately 17,000 flight hours, 7,000 of which had been in the 727.
+First Officer Kirkland had a total of 6,500 flight hours, with 4,500 hours in the 727.
+Flight Engineer Judd had a total of 3,000 flight hours, including 600 hours in the 727.

-Crash
+The cabin crew consisted of four flight attendants: Dixie Dunn (56) with 33 years' service at Delta; Diana George (40) with 20 years' service; Rosilyn Marr (43) with 23 years' service; and Mary O'Neill (57) with 32 years' service.

+Accident

 Flight 1141 was a regularly scheduled passenger flight from Jackson Municipal Airport in Jackson, Mississippi, to Salt Lake City International Airport in Salt Lake City, Utah, with an intermediate stop at Dallas/Fort Worth International Airport (DFW) in North Texas.
 The Wednesday morning flight from Jackson to DFW was uneventful, and Flight 1141 arrived at DFW at 07:38 CDT.
 For the flight from DFW to Salt Lake City, Flight 1141 had 101 passengers and seven crew members on board.

 At 08:30, Flight 1141 departed from the gate at DFW and was cleared by the ground controller to taxi to runway 18L.
-The aircraft was instructed to line up on the runway and hold for one minute due to the possibility of wake turbulence from an American Airlines DC-10 that was departing.
+The aircraft was instructed to line up on the runway and hold for one minute due to the possibility of wake turbulence from an American Airlines McDonnell Douglas DC-10 that was departing.
 The crew requested to extend the hold to two minutes, which was granted.
 The crew talked to the flight attendants for a while about what they would say on the cockpit recorder in case they crashed.
 Eventually this chat ceased as the crew was cleared for takeoff.
 The takeoff was normal until the main wheels left the ground, at which point the aircraft commenced a violent rolling motion and the right wing dropped.
 The aircraft's tail made contact with the runway briefly, and 650 feet later, the right wingtip struck the runway.
 The aircraft developed compressor surges (due to breakdown of the airflow through the engine), and was unable to gain altitude or maintain stabilized flight.
 Approximately 900 feet beyond the end of runway 18L, the plane's right wing hit the ILS localizer antenna, which set the wing on fire and caused it to start disintegrating while the plane was still in flight.
-The aircraft remained airborne for another 400 feet before it struck the ground, sliding sideways and leaving a trail of wreckage 800 feet long before finally coming to a rest 3200 feet from the end of the runway.
+The aircraft remained airborne for another 400 feet before it struck the ground, sliding sideways, disintegrating the aircraft's left wing and leaving a trail of wreckage 800 feet long before finally coming to a rest 3200 feet from the end of the runway.
 Fire erupted in the right wing area and quickly spread and engulfed the rear of the aircraft.
 The total flight time was 22 seconds, from liftoff to the first ground impact.